 Watch Ben break down our six-week plastic packaging challenge.

 We use compostable, planet-friendly packaging instead of plastic, wherever possible.
 Wrapping food that lasts days in plastic packaging that lasts hundreds of years is nonsense.
 Only 7 per cent of the world’s plastic has been recycled, and every year we tip the equivalent of 650,000 double-decker bus loads of plastic into the ocean.
 We urgently need to start wrapping food in packaging made from renewable and planet-friendly materials.
 That’s why Farmdrop uses plant-based, compostable, and plastic-free packaging wherever possible.

 85% of home deliveries arrive in zero-emission electric vans

 85% of home deliveries arrive in zero-emission electric vans powered with 100% renewable energy.
 Breathable, clean air is fundamental to a healthy life but in London alone nearly 4 million people and a quarter of all school children are exposed to illegal levels of nitrous oxide.
-But it is possible to meet our growing demand for online shopping without screwing over the planet.
-At Farmdrop, 85 per cent of our deliveries are made using electric delivery vehicles, with 100 per cent renewable green energy.
+However, it is possible to meet our growing demand for online shopping without polluting the air we breathe.
+At Farmdrop, 85 per cent of our deliveries are made using electric delivery vehicles, powered by 100 per cent renewable green energy.